-Late-season freezing rain, winds will plunge Maine back into winter for three days
+Freezing rain, winds to bring feel of winter back to Maine over next 3 days

 “Fortunately, being that it’s mid-April, the freezing precipitation will probably have a difficult time sticking to the roads once we got out of that early morning,” he said.

-In southern Maine, the storm is predicted to hit earlier.
-On Sunday, it will clip the New Hampshire border with freezing rain that could ice up roads and walkways.
+In southern Maine, the storm was predicted to hit earlier.
+On Sunday, it clipped the New Hampshire border with freezing rain that iced up roads and walkways.

-A more severe winter weather advisory was issued for that region and will stay in effect until 8 p.m.
-Sunday.
+A more severe winter weather advisory was issued for that region.

 Below-freezing temperatures and high winds will accompany the icy rainfall.
-In the Bangor area, winds gusting between 35 mph and 40 mph will blow through the region, Walker said.
+In the Bangor area, winds gusting between 35 and 40 mph will blow through the region, Walker said.
 Wind speeds could reach over 40 mph along the Down East coast, he said.

 The heavy rainfall could cause flooding and ice jams, Walker warned, although no flood warnings have yet been posted.